ver228/tierpsy-tracker/docs/INSTALLATION.md

 # Installation

+The instructions below are to install tierpsy tracker from the source.
+You can download binary downloads for Windows (7 or latest) and for OSX (Yosemite or latest) in the [releases page](https://github.com/ver228/tierpsy-tracker/releases).

-To install Tierpsy tracker, download the latest version to your local machine.
+To install Tierpsy tracker, download the clone latest version to your local machine.
 This can be done manually [here](https://github.com/ver228/tierpsy-tracker/archive/master.zip).
 If you use Git or [Github Desktop](https://desktop.github.com/), then open a new terminal (in Windows open Git Shell) and run:

 ```bash
 git clone https://github.com/ver228/tierpsy-tracker